Annikyet/Annikyet/README.md

 - 📜 I'm currently working on completing my full-stack certification from Boise CodeWorks.
 And I plan to continue to learn new technologies and solutions going forward.

-- 🌳 I'm decently good with the following: HTML - CSS - JavaScript - Bootstrap - Node.js - Express.js - Python - SQL - MVC Patterns - Tableau
+- 🌳 I'm decently good with the following: HTML - CSS - JavaScript - Bootstrap - Tailwind - Vue.js - Node.js - Express.js - Python - SQL - MVCS Patterns - Tableau

-- 🗻 I'm eager to learn and use these: Vue.js - C#/.NET - Tailwind - Swift - embedded C - verilog
+- 🗻 I'm eager to learn and use these: Nuxt.js - C#/.NET - Swift - embedded C - Verilog

  - 💬 Feel free to reach out to me!